Governor Signs Legislative Package Providing Fee Waivers

 If a licensee pays their renewal fee, and later finds that they were eligible for a waiver, can the licensee receive a refund?

 Unfortunately, no. ABC is not authorized under this law to provide any refunds.
-A fee waiver request can be submitted for the 2022 renewal at the appropriate time next year.

 If a licensee with an eligible license type operated during the time prescribed in the proposal but is no longer in business, will they be eligible for a refund?

 No. Refunds are expressly prohibited under this law.
 Eligible licensees may only request a waiver of their annual renewal fee.

 These license types are considered to have been most directly affected during the pandemic due to a primary component of their business model being significantly restricted.
 For example, the on-site consumption of alcoholic beverages, which is commonly associated with restaurants and bars, has been restricted or prohibited as part of an effort to mitigate the spread of COVID-19.